 Supervision & Team Leadership

-Good team leadership is defined by only a few techniques, you are about to find out about one of them.
+Good team leadership is defined by only a few easy to learn techniques, you are about to find out about one of these techniques .....
+How to build a high performing team!

 “Building a High Performing Team – Discover the techniques every team leader should know”

-If you want to build a high performance team, one of the first things that you will need to do is eliminate all undesirable conduct and poor performance.
+If you want to build a high performance team one of the first things that you will need to do is to eliminate all undesirable conduct and poor performance.
+High performing employees are normally dissatisfied with the lower performers who seem to getaway with their under-contribution.

-Identifying these undesirable behaviors and poor performance can be done easily in a brainstorming session either by yourself or with your peers/manager.
+Identifying the undesirable behaviors and poor performance in your business can easily be done in a brainstorming session either by yourself or with your peers/manager.

 For example

-Now, one of the most important qualities of a team leadership is fairness.
-To ensure that you are fair you can use the Performance Matrix identified below.
-This is used to categorize your people in to four groups based on both their performance and their behavior.
+Now, one of the most important qualities of a team leadership is fairness, in that you treat all people the same.
+To ensure that you are seen to be fair you can use the Performance Matrix shown below to group your staff.
+This grouping is used to categorize your people into four groups based on both their performance and their behavior.

-You then allocate each employee to a box in the matrix below, (the red arrows indicate the improvement required).
-One of the principle of good team leadership is respecting your employee privacy, so do not share this completed matrix with anyone other than your manager or Human Resource adviser.
+You now can allocate each employee to a box in the matrix below, (the red arrows indicate the improvement required).
+One of the principle of good team leadership is respecting your employee's privacy, so do not share this completed matrix with anyone other than your manager or Human Resource adviser.

-Now for the fun part of team leadership ......... in your next team meeting you reward with a chocolate frog or similar everyone in the good behavior / good performance box and thank them for their performance or contribution.
-You also mention to everyone who did not get a reward that you will catch up with them in the next day or two to discuss how they can improve.
+Now, for the fun part of team leadership ......... in your next team meeting you reward with a chocolate frog or similar everyone in the good behavior / good performance box and thank them for their performance or contribution.

+Following the praise, after your meeting, you catch up informally at first with each of the other employees and explain their performance gap.
 In this discussion you sit down with each of your people and graphically show them which box they are in and explain why they are in that box ……….
-Then ask them to tell you what they can do to shift to the desirable box?
+Then ask them to tell you what they can do to shift to the desirable box!

-See the example below, it is a very powerful visual aid to use in your one on one discussions.
+See the example below, it is a very powerful visual aid to use in your one on one or fireside chat discussions.

 Note: You should always seek advise from your Human Resource Adviser before you commence any performance related discussions